 Port of New York and New Jersey

-The Port of New York and New Jersey is the largest port on the East Coast, and the third-largest in the nation.
+The Port of New York and New Jersey is the third busiest port in the US and just outside the world’s top 20, with traffic of 7.2 million TEU.